Mwags24/Prada_Lab_Notebook/_posts/2018-12-13-DNA-Extractions2.md

 labeled as E1, E5, E18, E20
 placed in box labeled "DNA Extractons Genus: Eunicia" placed box in -20° standup freezer

+* This protocol modified from DNeasy Blood and Tissue Handbook